 WordPress by default uses numbers for URLs like http://www.yoursite.com/?p1.
-These non-descriptive URLs are called ugly URLs and not useful for users and search engines.
-In order to make your URLs more user / search engine friendly, you need to activate pretty permalinks so that your URLs will be in a readable format.
+These non-descriptive URLs are called ugly URLs and not much useful for human users.
+In order to make your URLs more user and search engine friendly, you need to activate pretty permalinks so that your URLs will be in a readable format.

-Enable the required permalinks structure under “Settings > Permalinks” menu from WordPress admin interface.
+Enable the required permalinks structure under “Settings > Permalinks” menu from your WordPress admin panel.

-Ensure to add and verify your WordPress site in Google and Bing webmaster tools account.
+Ensure to add and verify your WordPress site in Google Search Console and Bing webmaster tools account.
 This informs the search engines that the site is reliable and have a verified owner.

-All SEO plugins offer automatic creation of XML Sitemap for your WordPress site.
-Once the Sitemap is created, ensure to check the Sitemap is accessible on browser and submit the same to webmaster tools account.
+With version 5.5. or later, WordPress by default creates XML Sitemap for your site.
+However, we recommend you using a third-party plugin for this purpose.
+Almost, all SEO plugins offer automatic creation of XML Sitemap for your site.
+Once the Sitemap is created, ensure to check it is accessible on browser and submit the same to webmaster tools account.

 Though installing Google Analytics will not directly impact your SEO, it helps to monitor the site’s performance.
-Analytics offer huge reports with different parameters which you can monitor and take corrective actions.
+Analytics offers large number of reports with different parameters.
+You can use these reports to monitor the traffic with your SEO strategy and take corrective actions.
 Instead of Google Analytics, you can also use simple statistics tools like Jetpack Stats to monitor the traffic status quickly.
 Using Jetpack Stats you can not only monitor the stats using WordPress mobile apps but also check the downtime which Google Analytics does not provide.

 You may be changing the URL of blog posts and pages during the time of building your site.
 If not redirected properly any links to old URLs will result in “404 page not found” error.
 It is recommended to set the auto redirection for modified posts so that you will not loose search engine ranking of the old post URL.
 You can do this easily with the popular “Redirection” plugin.